-2. Proof that if your bonus was determined by the outcome of one or several risks, these outcomes were determined fairly according to the stated probabilities
+2. Proof that if your bonus was determined by the outcome(s) of one or several risks, then each outcome was determined fairly, exactly as described during the experiment

-The following two tables show the winning numbers of the risks that may determine your bonus.
+The following two tables show the winning numbers of the risks that may have determined your bonus.

 Table 2 shows the winning numbers for the decisions involving a single risk (Decision 1 to Decision 11).
-Each risk had a different winning probability (ranging between 1% and 99%), which is shown in column 1.
+Each risk had a different winning probability (ranging from 1% to 99%), which is shown in column 1.
 The second column shows the winning number(s).
 There are eleven rows – one row for each of the eleven risks/winning probabilities.

 As you can see from Table 2, if the winning probability is 10%, for example, there are ten winning numbers.
 Therefore, when you made your virtual draw by entering a number between 1 and 100, you indeed had a winning probability of 10%.
 Because we could not know which number you would enter at the time we prepared this document, we could not manipulate the winning numbers and your winning probability.